WhyRichardson/ReadMe/README.md

 ReadMe
 ======

-Hello world, this is a test.
+This is a test envoirment for my future online portfolio- I wan't to learn how to work with RubyOnRails etc.